IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-area.md

 ## $PlatformShort$ Stacked Area Chart

-The Stacked Area Chart is used to show comparing results between series.
+Stacked Area Charts are rendered using a collection of points connected by line segments, with the area below the line filled in and stacked on top of each other.
+Stacked Area charts follow all the same requirements as area charts, the only difference is that visually the shaded areas are stacked on top of each other.
 Renewable electricity produced between USA, Europe and China is demonstrated in the example below.

+## $PlatformShort$ Stacked 100 Area Series

+The Stacked 100 Area Chart is identical to the Stacked Area Chart in all aspects except in their treatment of the values on y-axis.
+Instead of presenting a direct representation of the data, the Stacked 100 Area presents the data in terms of percent of the sum of all values in a data point.
+Sometimes the series represent part of a whole being changed over time e.g. a country’s energy consumption related to the sources from which it is produced.
+In such cases representing all stacked elements equally may be a better idea.

 <!-- TODO copy and combine content (code snippets, iframes, description) from these topics:
 	data-chart-type-stacked-100-area-series.md